 The MacBook Pro 2021 is likely to feature a flat bottom panel with squared-off edges.
 This means a closed MacBook Pro could look like an iPad or the new M1 iMac from the side.
 Apple is also likely to remove the “MacBook Pro” logo from the display’s bottom bezel to make it thinner.

 Mini LED displays proposed

-However, it is also worth noting that Mini LED displays are still in their nascent stage, leading to a slower supply than expected.
+However, it’s also worth noting Mini LED displays are still in their nascent stage, leading to a slower supply than expected.
 While Apple’s indulgence is expected to propel the utilization of the technology, the Cupertino giant is grappling with shortages itself.
-This has led to a delay in the availability of the latest 12.9-inch iPad Pro.
+This has led to a delay in the availability of the latest 12.9 inch iPad Pro.

 Apple’s M1X processor

 In 2020, Apple made the long-awaited migration to its custom ARM-based eight-core M1 silicon.
 Unlike the x86-64 Intel chips used by Apple to power its laptops, the ARM-based silicon comes in a system-on-a-chip (SoC) format — just like on an iPhone or iPad.